Iranzu97/rm/README.md

 This works with ROS Foxy

 Create a new directory, for example "rm".
-Create src/robominer/robominer_ign and introduce the 2 files inside the file named robominer_ign.
-Leave the ros_ign file aside and you should end up with 2 files: robominer_ign and ros_ign
+Create inside the files src/robominer and introduce these 2 files inside the file named robominer.

 Build and install: